 We’ve talked on and on about the importance of your GPU when it comes to Terraria performance, but that isn’t the only component that’s doing any work.

-All of your PC parts come together to make a game work, including your RAM.
-Your computer’s RAM is responsible for holding or remembering data that your PC will need to work on actively.
+All your PC parts, including your RAM, come together to make a game work.
+Your computer’s RAM is responsible for holding or remembering data that your PC must work on actively.
 It’s different from storage that you save to because items stored in the RAM can be recalled and changed actively.
 This is important for game performance.

 However, search engines are notorious RAM killers.
 Every engine from Chrome to Firefox will eat up almost all of the RAM you’ve got, especially if you’re the type of person to have a bunch of tabs open.

-So, before you launch Terraria, close down your Google Chrome or whatever engine you’re using, as well as any applications you don’t need.
+So, before you launch Terraria, close down your Google Chrome or whatever engine you’re using and any applications you don’t need.
 This will free up RAM for Terraria, giving you a handful of extra frames per second.

 The last thing you can do to increase performance in Terraria is to change your resolution.
-This is a desperate option that should only be done as a last resort.
+This desperate option should only be done as a last resort.

-For those who don’t know, your resolution calculates how many pixels are on a screen.
+Your resolution calculates how many pixels are on a screen for those who don’t know.
 The higher the resolution, the better the image, but the more pixels that need to be generated.

 In Terraria, decreasing your resolution will dramatically increase performance, but it will also mess up the orientation and size of the UI and certain enemies, areas, and more.

-The game will noticeably look worse, but if changing all of your video settings still doesn’t make it playable, this will.
+The game will noticeably look worse, but if changing your video settings still doesn’t make it playable, this will.